 1. Passive Aggression

-Passive aggression is a common sign of boundary issues, often manifesting as sarcasm, silent treatment, or indirect hostility.
+Passive aggression is a common sign of boundary issues, often manifesting as sarcasm, the silent treatment, or indirect hostility.
 When someone feels uncomfortable expressing their feelings openly, they may resort to passive-aggressive behaviors instead.
 This can create a toxic cycle of miscommunication and resentment, where underlying issues go unaddressed.
 If you find yourself expressing frustration indirectly, it may be time to examine these patterns and work toward more open dialogue about needs and boundaries.

 2. Blow-Ups